 It’s important to note that the severity and progression of cataracts can vary among individuals, and not everyone may experience all of these symptoms.
 If you notice any changes in your vision or have concerns about the health of your eyes, it is always advisable to consult with an ophthalmologist or optometrist for a thorough evaluation.

 Remember, early detection and prompt treatment through cataract surgery can help restore clear vision and improve your overall visual function, ultimately enhancing your quality of life.

-At Optegra we offer a range of treatments to help remove your cataracts.
+We offer a range of treatments to help remove your cataracts.
 If you’re an NHS patient, you can request a referral to have your cataract treated at your local Optegra eye hospital.
-We also have enhanced and advanced cataract surgery treatment options for those who would like to reduce reliance on glasses while having their cataract removed.
+We also have enhanced and advanced cataract surgery treatment options for those who would like to reduce their reliance on glasses while having their cataract removed.

 Contact us for more information on how we can help.